hankertrix/augment-command.yazi/README.md

   to an archive, with the plugin prompting for an archive name.
   The archive file extension given will be used to determine the type of archive to create.
+- When the archive name given has no file extension, the `.zip` file extension will be automatically added by default to create a `zip` archive.
+- When the item group is determined to be the hovered item, the `archive` command will create a `.zip` archive with the name of the hovered item if no archive name is given and the input is confirmed by using the `<Enter>` key.
+- The `archive` command will also prompt for an overwrite confirmation, if the archive being created already exists, just like the `create` command.
 - This command is also augmented as stated in
   [this section above][augment-section].